 Today: Little Natalie, now 4, has completed her 120-week treatment and is cancer free.
 She is enjoying life and making huge strides in regaining ground lost during her prolonged illness.

-Miami Children’s Hospital Cancer Center is a regional leader in pediatric research, participating in trials of cutting edge treatments.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, Cancer Center is a regional leader in pediatric research, participating in trials of cutting edge treatments.